 Fire Features Add An Instant Touch Of Elegance To Your Bathroom

-Keeping in line with the idea of comfort, another big 2019 bathroom trend is adding a fire feature to your bathroom, either near some sort of seating (like a makeup table) or more often next to the aforementioned freestanding tub (in that destination bathtub tub niche!).
-While adding a full blown traditional fireplace is a project way beyond the scope of most home renovations, these days its incredibly easy to add a ventless fireplace to just about any room in your home.
-They can be built-in or freestanding and are fueled by ultra clean-burning liquid ethanol, which makes this project one that has a very big impact, but requires almost no actual setup, particularly for freestanding or tabletop fireplaces.
+Keeping with the idea of comfort, adding a fire feature to your bathroom is another big 2019 bathroom trend.
+Two top spots are: near some sort of seating (like a makeup table) or next to a bathtub.
+Adding a traditional fireplace is a project way beyond the scope of most home renovations.
+But its incredibly easy to add a ventless fireplace to just about any room in your home.
+Ventless fireplaces can be built-in or freestanding and are fueled by ultra clean-burning liquid ethanol.
+That makes this project one that has a very big impact, but requires minimal setup.

 Totally Barrier Free Showers (And A Simple Alternative)

-One last big 2019 bathroom trend that I want to talk about is one that I actually don’t think will stick around: glass-free showers.
-Personally, I think this trend is taking the idea of “barrier free” to an extreme that admittedly looks great, but that I suspect people will tire of quickly in practice.
-Showers that don’t have walls, doors, or any enclosure at all can be absolutely stunning and definitely make your space feel more open, but can also leave you feeling a little exposed while you’re actually showering, not to mention letting out all the heat and steam, which can make for a chilly experience.
-Instead, I’d suggest pulling a trend from a different part of the home: glass and black metal barrier walls.
-These have a sleek, industrial look that’s really popular right now and still give you an open-feeling bathroom, but are much more comfortable to use (and compatible with steam showers, if you want that high-tech touch!).
+One last big 2019 bathroom trend that I want to talk about is one I actually don’t think will stick around: glass-free showers.
+Personally, I think this trend is taking the idea of “barrier free” to an extreme that looks great, but that I suspect people will tire of quickly.
+Showers that don’t have walls, doors, or any enclosure at all are stunning and make your space feel more open.
+But they tend to leave you feeling exposed while you shower.
+Plus, without an enclosure, your shower won’t hold heat or steam; that can make for a chilly experience.
+Instead, borrow a trend from a different part of the home: glass and black metal barrier walls.
+These have a sleek, industrial look that will still give you an open-feeling bathroom, but are more comfortable to use.
+They’re also great for use as steam showers, if you want that high-tech touch!.

 Taken all together, the biggest 2019 bathroom trends are an invitation to play with your design, and more importantly to transform your bathroom into a space that’s warm, inviting, and easy to use.
 While not all trends are for everyone, hopefully this has given you an idea of what to expect in the year to come…and an idea for a project for your own bathroom!